dingo-d/woo-solo-api/README.md

 ## Acknowledgements

-The webpack config is taken from (partially) [Eightshift frontend libs](https://github.com/infinum/eightshift-frontend-libs/)
+The webpack config is partially taken from [Eightshift frontend libs](https://github.com/infinum/eightshift-frontend-libs/)

 Settings page was created with the help of [tutorial](https://www.codeinwp.com/blog/plugin-options-page-gutenberg/) by Hardeep Asrani.